digitcrusher/Skakun/doc/core/tty/stateful.md

 Sets the terminal (system) clipboard contents.
 I don't think the notion of "terminal default" applies to this one.
 Nevertheless, passing `nil` will clear the clipboard.

-## Event handling

-    events = tty.read_events()
-    for _, event in ipairs(events) do
-      event.type
-      event.button, event.alt, event.ctrl, event.shift
-      event.text
-      event.x, event.y
-    end

-Reads in all pending data from the terminal, passes it to `tty.input_parser` and returns an array of extracted events. `event.type` is one of (button) `'press'`, `'repeat'`, `'release'`, (text) `'paste'` or (mouse) `'move'`.
-For button events `event.button` is the name of the key or mouse button - see `tty.buttons` for a full list.
-The `event.alt`, `event.ctrl` and `event.shift` booleans signify whether the given modifier was pressed during the event and are present in all types of events for now. `event.x` and `event.y` mark the on-grid destination/location of the mouse pointer and are present in mouse movement and mouse button events.

-    tty.input_parser

-An *input parser* is an object that has a method named `feed`, which consumes one string of data read from the terminal, and parses and returns as many events as possible from its internal feed buffer.
-The default input parser is `core.tty.input_parser` but switches to `core.tty.linux.kbd` or `core.tty.freebsd.kbd` at initialization if possible.